keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

-It is an important component of the metrics operator as it allows for the collection and exposure of custom metrics, which can be used to gain insight into the behavior and performance of applications running on a Kubenetes cluster.
+It is an important component of the metrics operator as it allows for the collection and exposure of custom metrics, which can be used to gain insight into the behavior and performance of applications running on a Kubernetes cluster.

 The **Metrics controller** fetches metrics from an SLI provider.
 The controller reconciles a [`KeptnMetric`](../../../../yaml-crd-ref/metric.md)